What is a Digital Certificate?

 During the last few years, we've seen the use of Transport Layer Security (TLS) on the web expand to more than 96% of all Chrome-written traffic on the Chrome OS.
 That's a rise of more than 35% in just four years, as recorded in our Google Transparency Report.

 The way TLS is used has also changed.
 The validation period for public certificates has decreased from five to two years, which will soon be reduced to 1 year.
-To minimize outages caused by the expiration of manually managed certificates, you should first get a full view of all the certificates in your PKI, then automate your certificates' lifecycle management processes as much as possible.
+To minimize outages caused by the expiration of manually managed certificates, you should first get a full view of all the certificates in your PKI.
+Then seek to automate your certificates' lifecycle management processes as much as possible.

 Security leaders need to ensure they are knowledgeable and manage a scaling repository of certificates.
 While external certificate management can be handled with manual methods such as spreadsheets, security leaders should simplify their approach with a certificate management solution.
 It can include reducing the time spent managing digital certificates and driving cost savings by maximizing SSL / TLS purchases.